UpTalent/backend/README.md

 # UpTalent
-Backend team repository for UpTalent project
+backend team repository for UpTalent project
 The UpTalent app that is a professional networking platform that also allows content creators to monetize their content.

 ## Getting Started